Kapendev/parin/README.md

 ```

 > [!WARNING]
-> Popka is alpha software.
+> This is alpha software.
 Use it only if you are very cool.

 ## Supported Platforms